-Installing the new swivel consists of just rescrewing it into place, just as the old one was.
+Installing the new swivel consists of just screwing it back into place, just as the old one was.
 There are a number of swivels on the market.
 You may like to choose one of these while you are buying a new swivel anyway.

-- Lock in position – this swivel can be locked into one position if desired.
-This is useful for disabled people as it make getting off the stool easier that if the seat was moving.
+Lock in position—this swivel can be locked into one position if desired.
+This is useful for disabled people as it makes getting off the stool easier than if the seat was moving.